Mike Goodridge – IFFAM Artistic Director

 June Wu – Head of Industry

 With M.A. of Cinema Studies from New York University, June WU started out in film production at critically acclaimed auteur Johnnie To’s Milkyway Image and later moved into distribution, serving at Hong Kong’s Media Asia Distribution and heading international sales and distribution at renowned producer Bill Kong’s Edko Films.
-With her extensive experience for years in international sales, WU has distributed numerous films including “Infernal Affairs”, “Secret” and “Cold War”.
-In 2013, WU founded Ablaze Image, the leading brand of international sales and distribution in Taiwan, bringing various genres of Chinese-language cinematic gems to worldwide audiences.
+With her extensive experience for years in international sales, in 2013 WU founded Ablaze Image, the leading brand of international sales and distribution in Taiwan, bringing various genres of Chinese-language cinematic gems to worldwide audiences.
 WU also serves as the Special Consultant for Distribution Workshop, Head of Industry of International Film Festival & Awards Macao, also the mentor of Taipei Produire au Sud Workshop, as well as the industry consultant and committee member of various film institutions in Taiwan.